mendix/charts/README.AnyChart.md

 ![Any Chart Configuration](/assets/cheatsheet/AnyChartConfiguration.png)

 ### Generating data and layout
-1. Add a `Data` attribute to the Chart entity
+1. Add a `Data` attribute to the Chart entity, type string unlimited
-1. In the widget set the `Source attribute` field in the `Data` tab
+1. In the widget set the `Source attribute` field in the `Data` tab to the `Data` attribute.
+1. Create an entity ChartObject with a 1-* association from Chart to ChartObject and with attributes x and y of type integer.
+Generate the overview pages so you can add values to ChartObject at runtime.
 1. Create a `JSON Structure` and use the `Sample data` as the snippet
-1. Create an `Export Mapping` with the `JSON Structure`
+1. Create an `Export Mapping` with the `JSON Structure`, set Chart as root-parameter and set ChartObject once at the x-value, once at the y-value linking the x and y field respectively.
-1. Create a microflow that retrieves the data and use the `Export Mapping` to generate a `String Variable`.
-Store the value in the object attribute that is select as `Source attribute`
+1. Create a microflow that calls the `Export Mapping` with Chart and store the generated value, wrapped in \[ and \]  in the Chart attribute 'Data'

 If need be, the layout can also be generated in the same way as the data.
 In most cases a `Static` layout will suffice.